NederlandsMD/NederlandsMD.github.io/README.md

 This site can be found at: https://nederlandsmd.github.io/Index_HW.html

-It is an interactive dashboard created using HTML and CSS to display the weather analysis from a separate project exploring the Open Weather Map API in Python.
+The site is an interactive dashboard created using HTML and CSS to display the weather analysis from a separate project exploring the Open Weather Map API in Python.